bioboxes/crash-test-biobox/README.md

   * exit-1: Returns 1 exit code without producing any files.

   * exit-1-with-log: Returns 1 exit code and writes to ${METADATA}/log.txt

+  * short-read-assembler: Runs as if a short read assembler such as spades or velvet.
+Returns a small set of contigs and a biobox.yaml file every time.